 Scientists at the Desert Medicine Research Center (Indian Council of Medical Research) set out to test the performance of the seeds of a plant popular in traditional medicine for blood sugar problems versus metformin.

-Specifically, it helped reduce appetite, glucose absorption in the intestines, blood glucose level, cholesterol and triglyceride levels, body weight and it simulates the secretion of insulin from beta-cells in the pancreas.
+Specifically, it helped reduce appetite, intestinal glucose absorption, blood glucose levels, cholesterol and triglyceride levels, and body weight, and it simulates the secretion of insulin from beta-cells in the pancreas.

 But as they say on those old commercials… wait, there’s more.

-They even say it helped improve glucose tolerance as efficiently as metformin while showing no significant adverse effects.
+They even say it helped improve glucose tolerance as effectively as metformin, with no significant adverse effects.

 Let’s say that again.